gbatsimm/CHEME_5440_PRELIM/README.md

 ### Description of Contents:

-`ChemE5440_ PRELIM_assignment.pdf` is the assignment statement distributed by course staff.
+`ChemE5440_ PRELIM_assignment.pdf` is the assignment statement distributed by course staff

+`problem2_referencePaper.pdf` is a reference paper for problem 2.